msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 ## Stage 3 - JLPT N2 - the final frontier???
 (1 - 1.5 years)

 I wasn't fluent, I didn't feel fluent at all.
 I still struggled at so many things, but I was making good progress with the reddit senseis study plan and I was sticking to my study schedule, but it was time to get serious.
 It has been a year and enough is enough time to get fluent, the last thing that some of the online community claimed was a basic fluency or even a business proficiency - The Japanese Language Proficiency Test N2.
 I had been studying just about a year and most people claimed that getting to N2 level in a year to a year and a half was *possible* but very difficult.
+This was the last way I knew of to become fluent in Japanese.

+After doing my extensive reddit research was I concluded that I needed to know and do, to pass the N2 was the following-

+1. Learn around 6000 words.
+2. Finish at LEAST the grammar textbook Tobira.
+3. Listen to as much Japanese as possible.
+4. Read as much Japanese as possible.
+5. Finish several N2 mock tests.

+So I signed up.
+I had about 5 months to cram as much Japanese knowledge into my brain.
+I had my plan, I was ready.

+At this point I probably knew about 3500 words.
+As I ha

 ## Stage 4 - Okinawa - the finalest frontier!?!?
 (1.5 - 2 years)